stefan-ernst/storymapping-site/docs/usage.md

 ![First Epic](/img/smfree/smetutorial1.png)

-The search is limited to epics from the current project.

-To the epic you can add issues the same way, either search for them or create new ones.
+You can assign issues to the epic the same way, either search for them or create new ones.

-#### Creating a ticket
+#### Creating an issue

 ![Creating a task](/img/smfree/smetutorial2.png)